Christmas Card Day

 History of Christmas Card Day

-If you take a look online, you will see that there is plenty of inspiration when it comes to making your own Christmas card.
+Take a look online to see that there is plenty of inspiration when it comes to making your own Christmas card.
 So, if you are struggling in terms of ideas, don’t worry, just do a little bit of digging on Instagram and Pinterest!

 With the advent of e-mail, it’s easier than ever to send Christmas wishes to friends and family across the world – e-cards appeared in the 90s and are frequently used in place of physical cards, so you’ve got no excuse nowadays not to send those season’s greetings.
 But since nothing beats the real thing, perhaps now is the right time to send out those Christmas cards so they all get to your family and friends before the last post on 23rd December!